Medical Director

 A comprehensive guide will be provided for patients and their caregivers during the recovery phase after colorectal cancer surgery.
 As an overall guide, patients are advised to consume small and frequent meals, monitor their weight closely, and avoid taking too many supplements at this stage.
 Do check with your doctor and nurse care coordinator.

-You will be provided with adequate medical leave to rest from surgery.
-While resting is important, this should be balanced with some daily walks to improve muscle tone, digestion as well as improving mental well-being.
-Activity is also important to prevent problems such as blood clots in the legs (deep vein thrombosis) and physical deconditioning especially for the elderly which can lead to further complications.
+You will be provided with adequate medical leave to rest after surgery.
+While resting is important, this should be balanced with some daily walks to improve muscle tone, digestion, and mental well-being.
+Activity is also important to prevent problems such as blood clots in the legs (deep vein thrombosis) and physical deconditioning, especially for the elderly, which can lead to further complications.

-We also advise not to commence high intensity activity too early after colorectal cancer surgery as these may lead to wound problems such as hernias.
-A good guide is to wait at least 4-6 weeks before commencing such exercises and do check with your doctor and nurse care coordinator.
+We also advise not to commence high-intensity activities too early after colorectal cancer surgery, as these may lead to wound problems such as hernias.
+A good guide is to wait at least 4-6 weeks before commencing such exercises, and do check with your doctor and nurse care coordinator.

 Wound care advice will be provided upon discharge.
 There may also be a date provided to remove wound sutures or staples with your family physician or by our medical team.
 In the event of increasing wound pain, redness or some discharge that is unusual, please contact our team for a review.